Updated on May 21, 2021

 With courthouses still closed for regular business due to the pandemic, many aspects of litigation are on hold.
 Even when courthouses begin to re-open, the backlog of hearings and trials that did not occur will continue to cause delay.
 Accordingly, it has never been more important to explore options for alternative dispute resolution.

 One option for alternative dispute resolution is mediation.
 Although mediation traditionally occurs person, the risks associated with the coronavirus have made that option difficult or unfeasible.
-To address this problem, many mediators now offer remote mediations.
+To address this problem, many mediators now offer remote mediation.

-Schorr Law’s real estate attorneys recently participated in a remote mediation via Zoom, a video-conferencing platform that has become popular during the pandemic.
+Schorr Law’s real estate attorneys Los Angeles recently participated in a remote mediation via Zoom, a video-conferencing platform that has become popular during the pandemic.
 While we were initially skeptical, we were pleasantly surprised to find that in our client’s case, remote mediation was more convenient and just as effective as an in person mediation.

 First, remote mediation allows practitioners to eliminate travel time to and from the mediation.
 This allows the attorney to use his or her time more efficiently.
 This also helps the client keep costs down by eliminating travel expenses.
 The remote aspect may also be more convenient for clients, especially if they have limited mobility or live far away.